sporto/save-up/docs/deploy.md

 Client
 ------

 The client is published to Netlify.

-Simply pushing to master will trigger a Netlify build.
+  just client/deploy

 Web: Static site
 ----------------